Web Design

 Good Website Design

-Though many aspects of website design differ from site to site, many things remain the same throughout most websites on the internet.
-Most notably is the navigation or menu.
+Though many aspects of website design differ from site to site, many things remain the same throughout most websites.
+Most notable is the navigation or menu.
 How a website’s menu works and looks is significant, as ultimately, visitors to a website are looking for certain criteria that will make them either stay and interact or leave.
 This ability for a website to keep visitors interested is sometimes referred to as stickiness.
 Visitors want an attractive, visually exciting experience, but perhaps more importantly, they want ‘ease of use.’
-Website usability is a key factor for websites that want their visitors to stick around, make an inquiry, and ultimately complete a transaction and order a product or service.
+Website usability is a key factor for websites that want visitors to stick around, inquire, and ultimately complete a transaction and order a product or service.

 Easy to Use Web Design

-Internet users tend to prefer easy-to-use websites because they do not want to learn how to use a website every time they find a new one.
-They should be able to use a website after only a few seconds of looking at a homepage, and they will leave and browse elsewhere.
-The need for fast user interaction is vital, and therefore having a fast-loading website is also important for a website to succeed.
-Even with faster internet connections such as broadband, internet users don’t want to wait around.
+Internet users prefer easy-to-use websites because they do not want to learn how to use a website whenever they find a new one.
+They should be able to use a website after only a few seconds of looking at its homepage, or they will leave and browse elsewhere.
+The need for fast user interaction is vital; therefore, a fast-loading website is also important for a website to succeed.
+Internet users don’t want to wait around, even with faster internet connections such as broadband.

-Just imagine, if you go to a shop on the high street and are totally ignored by shop assistants at the counter for 5 minutes, even after you have made it clear you want help.
-There is a correlation here to how an internet user may feel when they arrive at a website that has been poorly designed, is difficult to use, unfriendly and slow to load.
-A website has been well thought out and designed with the user in mind, displays a company’s unique selling points within easily recognizable eye-catching calls for action, and has a clear, easy-to-use menu key to its success.
+Just imagine if you go to a shop on the high street and are ignored by shop assistants at the counter for 5 minutes, even after you have made it clear you want help.
+There is a correlation here to how an internet user may feel when they arrive at a website that has been poorly designed, is difficult to use, unfriendly, and slow to load.
+A website has been well thought out and designed with the user in mind.
+It displays a company’s unique selling points within easily recognizable, eye-catching calls for action and has a clear, easy-to-use menu key to its success.

 Flash Web Design

 With recent web design advancements, such as the introduction of Flash animation and high-definition video content, impressive websites have been produced to take advantage of much higher levels of visual effects and interaction.
-However, with this ‘high end’ web design comes a price; more often than not, web designs that rely heavily upon Flash content are often prolonged to load.
-They often have a progress bar, which slowly goes across the web browser to signify when the website will finish loading.
+However, with this ‘high-end’ web design comes a price; more often than not, web designs that rely heavily upon Flash content take a long time to load.
+They usually have a progress bar, which slowly goes across the web browser to signify when the website will finish loading.

-This is much like the progress bars you may be familiar with if you use video editing or 3D rendering software or use game consoles where they are displayed whilst you wait for games to load.
-Internet users, on the whole, do not want to wait for 3 – 5 minutes for a web page to load even if it does feature high-resolution images, animation, or video.
-They want fast, informative content-rich websites.
+This is similar to the progress bars you may be familiar with if you use video editing or 3D rendering software or game consoles, where they are displayed while you wait for games to load.
+Internet users, on the whole, do not want to wait for 3 – 5 minutes for a web page to load, even if it features high-resolution images, animation, or video.
+They want fast, informative, content-rich websites.
 If they wanted to watch an animation or video, they would watch TV.

 Good Flash Web Design

 This is not to say that Flash animation is bad news and shouldn’t be used in web design.
 If used subtly and in small amounts, it can make a website more visually appealing without slowing the load time down too much.
-Flash animation’s Suitable uses in web design are things such as; Flash banner advertisements, Flash video, and interactive Flash forms for online questionnaires or business presentations.
+Flash animation’s Suitable uses in web design include Flash banner advertisements, Flash videos, and interactive Flash forms for online questionnaires or business presentations.

-Using Flash for a whole website design, however, is not such a good idea.
+However, using Flash for a whole website design is not such a good idea.
 It slows the user’s experience down because they have to wait for elements of it to load.
-Also, sites totally developed in Flash tend to use unfamiliar menu structures and features.
+Also, sites that are developed in Flash tend to use unfamiliar menu structures and features.
 This can confuse visitors who want to interact quickly with the website and not be amazed by how the menu animates.
-Just because you can do these things in Flash, it doesn’t mean they have real working value in the real world.
-They may look pretty, but if they are not functional and only irritate the visitor, they have no real value.
+Just because you can do these things in Flash doesn’t mean they have real working value in the real world.
+They may look pretty, but they have no real value if they are not functional and only irritate the visitor.

 Flash Web Design & SEO

-Another argument against using Flash to create a whole website is that it dramatically reduces the effectiveness of your websites’ Search Engine Optimisation.
-Flash web designs are made up of one main file within a web page which search engines find difficult to index.
-This is because the text within them is usually graphical text and is not usually accessible by search engines.
+Another argument against using Flash to create a whole website is that it dramatically reduces the effectiveness of your website’s Search Engine Optimisation.
+Flash web designs comprise one main file within a web page that search engines find difficult to index.
+This is because the text within them is usually graphical and is not generally accessible by search engines.
 Some recent developments allow some text to be displayed for search engines in Flash websites, but this is nowhere near as effective as text content within traditional HTML-based websites.

 Don’t Write Off Flash in Web Design.

-Although Flash does have its limitations, it also has its good points if used correctly.
+Although Flash has limitations, it also has good points if used correctly.
 For instance, Flash animation is usually smaller in file size than traditional gif animation, and because of the way it is made, the animation flows smoother than gif animation.
-Having said this, I would recommend only using Flash in small areas within the site to compliment other imagery that makes up the overall design.
-Finding a balance between minimal graphical elements, imagery, Flash, and good quality informative text is the key to a successful, user-friendly website.
-This isn’t to say that web design needs be boring.
-By working with quality web design companies, there’s no reason why you couldn’t have a visually exciting, well-designed, easy to use, and successful website.
+Having said this, I recommend only using Flash in small areas within the site to complement other imagery that makes up the overall design.
+Finding a balance between minimal graphical elements, imagery, Flash, and good-quality informative text is the key to a successful, user-friendly website.
+This isn’t to say that web design needs to be boring.
+By working with quality web design companies, there’s no reason why you couldn’t have a visually exciting, well-designed, easy-to-use, and successful website.

 Visually Stimulating Web Design

-When visitors first arrive at a website, they want to be impressed and engaged with what the website offers.
+When visitors first arrive at a website, they want to be impressed and engaged with its offers.
 This will be determined by how the web designer has laid out the website’s content text, images, and features.
-Arranging elements such as imagery, text, graphics, flash, and video in such a way as to keep the visitor interested in the website is the key to good web design.
-If a website has poor design and doesn’t grab the visitor’s attention in the first few seconds, it may well be dismissed as just another average website.
-This ultimately means the visitor will go elsewhere to spend their time and, more importantly, money.\
+Arranging elements such as imagery, text, graphics, Flash, and video in such a way as to keep the visitor interested in the website is the key to good web design.
+If a website has poor design and doesn’t grab visitors’ attention in the first few seconds, it may be dismissed as just another average website.
+This ultimately means the visitor will spend their time and, more importantly, money elsewhere.

 Good Web Design Layout

-I would hazard a guess that they are looking for the company’s name or logo, their main selling points or slogans, and what the website has to offer in terms of what is featured on the menu.
+I would guess that they are looking for the company’s name or logo, their main selling points or slogans, and what the website has to offer regarding what is featured on the menu.
 After which, their eyes are probably drawn to the page content and over to the right-hand side.
-Successful web design usually considers this and will ultimately affect the way a website looks.
+Successful web design usually considers this and ultimately affects how a website looks.

 Related posts